aaryan-paliwal/OIS-SIP-Machine-Learning/README.md

 3. **Open the notebook file in your browser and run the cells sequentially.**
    - All file paths in the notebooks assume the CSV is in the same folder as the notebook.
    - Outputs, plots, and results will appear as you run each cell.

-4. **(Optional) Use VS Code:**
-   - Install the "Jupyter" extension by Microsoft.
-   - Open any `.ipynb` file inside its task folder and run cells interactively.

 ---

 ## Troubleshooting & Tips